mcr/madinas-bcp/draft-richardson-madinas-bcp.md

 For the coffee shop, it is uncommon for devices to spend a significant amount of time at that location.
 It is unlikely that a typical 12-hour Per-Period (PPGM) policy will run into this problem in a coffee shop.

-Specifically, the PSK methods are rather weak, as they PSK is well known, so not only can any attacker setup their own access point (grabbing all the traffic, and any PII they want), but
+But, the PSK methods are rather weak, as they PSK is well known, so not only can any attacker setup their own access point (grabbing all the traffic, and any PII they want), but

 # Privacy Considerations